 Articles are first reviewed by the editor assigned to handle the submission.
-The editor may reject an article out of hand either because it does not deal with the subject matter of the journal.
+The editor may reject an article out of hand because it does not deal with the subject matter of the journal.
 If the editor deems a submission otherwise not appropriate for the journal, or decides a manuscript is of such low quality, then after consultation with a second editor, they can decide that it cannot be considered at all and it will be rejected a priori.

 Articles that are considered suitable for review are typically sent to at least two external and independent experts in the field of the paper, and where necessary the editor shall seek additional opinions.
 The editor shall review all disclosures of potential conflicts of interest and suggestions for self-citation made by reviewers in order to determine whether there is any potential for bias.
 The editor shall ensure that the peer review process is fair, unbiased, and timely.

 Reviewers are asked to classify the article as publishable immediately, publishable with revisions and improvements, or not publishable.
 Reviewers’ evaluations usually include explicit recommendations of what to do with the manuscript.
 Reviewers’ comments are then seen by the author.